biga-ahk/biga.ahk/src/collection/sample.md

-Gets a single random element from collection.
+Gets a single random element from `collection`.

 ## Arguments
 collection (Array|Object|String): The collection to sample.